uniabis/CsvHelper/docs-src/src/content/api/CsvHelper.Configuration/DefaultClassMap`1.md

 Namespace: [CsvHelper.Configuration](/api/CsvHelper.Configuration)

-A default ``CsvHelper.Configuration.ClassMap`1`` that can be used to create a class map dynamically.
+A default ``CsvHelper.Configuration.ClassMap<TClass>`` that can be used to create a class map dynamically.

 ```cs
 public class DefaultClassMap<T> : ClassMap<T>